My Sister's Place opens with mission

 “I would say on average now, our victims that reach out to us are between 800 to 1,000 a year.
 That’s a lot of people.
 We help everyone who comes to us, any gender, any race, we’re there to help.”

 My Sister’s Place is open 11 a.m. to 6 p.m.
 Tuesday through Friday and 10 a.m. to 4 p.m. on Saturday.
-The business relies solely on donations and welcomes them during operation hours.
+The business also accepts donations during operation hours.
 Volunteers to run the store and assist with other tasks are also needed and welcome.
 For more information, call My Sister’s Place at 228-8331.